Skip to content

 Read a PyTorch model definition and build the equivalent in TensorFlow.js.

-• PyTorch nn.Module and TF.js tf.sequential express the same architecture with different syntax
+• PyTorch nn.Module and tf.sequential express the same architecture with different syntax: nn.Linear maps to tf.layers.dense, nn.Conv2d to tf.layers.conv2d, nn.LSTM to tf.layers.lstm

-• PyTorch's explicit training loop does the same 5 steps that model.fit() wraps
+• PyTorch's explicit training loop runs the same five steps (zero grads, forward, loss, backward, update) that tf.model.fit() wraps automatically

-• Optimizers and loss functions have direct equivalents in both frameworks
+• Optimizers and loss functions have direct equivalents: optim.Adam -> tf.train.adam, nn.CrossEntropyLoss -> 'categoricalCrossentropy'

 Need a hint?